jacobdavie7/hbot/README.md

-lax      lax home use - Allow all Out" limited  limited home use - Internet Only (HTTP, HTTPS, DNS)" secure   encrypted internt only (HTTPS, DoH, DoT) - HTTP and DNS will NOT work" class    extra ports for class" local    no internet, use when doing 1337 hax" web      web server use" backup   backup server use" reset    FLUSH ALL rules and ACCEPT by default !!DANGER!!"
+lax      lax home use - Allow all Out" limited  limited home use - Internet Only (HTTP, HTTPS, DNS)" secure   encrypted internt only (HTTPS, DoH, DoT) - HTTP and DNS will NOT work" local    no internet, use when doing 1337 hax" web      web server use" backup   backup server use" wol      ruleset for wake on lan device reset    FLUSH ALL rules and ACCEPT by default !!DANGER!!"
 ```